johnjackoleary/cfi-commonplace-book/README.md

 - Tags
 	- with multiple words should use a hyphen ('my-awesome-tag')
 	- currently there are no nested tags ('my/awesome-tag'), although Obsidian has nice support for these, so may be a consideration later
+- #todo:: standardize when to use which headings levels, maybe.
+Or just live with it?
+Variety is the spice of life...

 ### Obsidian Plug-ins Used
 All plugins are meant to be optional, although Dataview is heavily used.